 What a crazy first half of 2020!
-I remember leaving 2019 and a lot of people where ready to leave it behind.
-But 2020 brought its own challenges and threw the world a curve ball.
+I remember leaving 2019 and a lot of people were ready to leave it behind.
+But 2020 brought its own challenges and threw the world a curveball.

 Everyone had a different viewpoint but for me it just reinforced the following philosophy…

 We can’t control what happens externally.
 We can only control what we do as a result.
 Which brings me to ask you this question…are you a thermostat or a thermometer?

 I heard this statement “are you a thermostat or are you a thermometer” earlier this week.
 And I really liked it.
 If you think about it, the basic difference is that a thermometer responds to the environment while a thermostat sets the environment.